Dr Kathryn McDonald

 Before completing her PhD, Kathryn previously worked as a radio producer in independent production (documentaries, live events, awards, festivals, specialist music shows).
 She continues to consult on podcasts pitches and audio projects in the industry.

 She lectures across the undergraduate and postgraduate framework and is Level 4 Coordinator on the BA Media Production degree.
-She was Programme Leader on the BA Radio course for 3 years and is External Examiner at the University of Salford.
-Kathryn is the Wellbeing Coordinator for the Department of Media Production, and is Equality, Diversity & Inclusivity representative for the BA Media Production programme.
-She is Staff Wellbeing Lead for the Faculty of Media & Communications.
+She was Programme Leader on the BA Radio course and is External Examiner at the University of Salford.
+Kathryn is the Wellbeing Coordinator for the Department of Media Production, and is Equality, Diversity & Inclusivity representative for the BA Media Production programme...
+She is Staff Wellbeing Lead for the Faculty of Media & Communications and Chair of the BBC Centenary Committee Steering Group,.

-Kathryn is currently a supervisor on three PhD projects and welcomes applications from prospective post graduate students...
+Kathryn is a member of the Centre for Emotions and Social Justice (CESJ), a supervisor on PhD projects and welcomes applications from prospective post graduate students.
 Her own doctoral research focused on the historical and contemporary radio interview.
-Her paper on the early years of BBC Radio programme 'Desert Island Discs' was published at the end of 2020 in the Radio Journal.
+Her paper on the early years of BBC Radio programme 'Desert Island Discs' was published in the Radio Journal.more

 The Bloomsbury Handbook of Radio edited by Hugh Chignell and Kathryn McDonald is due for publication in 2022.